npmitchell/qBio/README.md

     print("Found inward-facing faces at indices:")
     print(inward_facing)
 ```
 Concept check: This works for a cube.
-Would it work for a more complex shape?
+Would it work for a more complex shape (ex the Stanford bunny)?
 Provide a simple example that fails, and verify this with code.

 ## 3c.
 Advanced checks